nclab-me-ncku/Temporal_Attention_LSTM/README.md

 ## How to use our model

-Our model is written by tensorflow.keras framework, so it could be called by `.compile()` function of tensorflow as shown in the example below:
+Our model is written by tensorflow.keras framework, so it could be easily called by `.compile()` function of tensorflow as shown in the example below:
 ```py
 from models import lstm_decoder
 # import our model from model.py